electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## ElectraPay

-ElectraPay is a community driven payment solution for merchants.
-The codebase consists of a centralized payment facility connected to plugins available for most e-commerce platforms including Magento, WooCommerce and Shopify.
+ElectraPay is a community-driven payment solution for merchants.
+The codebase consists of a centralized payment facility connected to plugins available for most e-commerce platforms including Magento, WooCommerce, and Shopify.

 The ElectraPay system allows merchants to receive payments for their goods and services by easily installing the plugin to their e-commerce websites.
 Customers will then be able to select ECA as a payment method.
 The plugin will convert the fiat value to ECA using the latest official ECA price as drawn from multiple exchanges.
 The customer is then shown a payment address along with a QR code.